 The current job market is highly competitive, and you must be willing to work hard to land a new job – perhaps even the career of your dreams!

 6 steps for dealing with job dissatisfaction

-1. Recognize whether it is something small that has left you dissatisfied at work or something big that can’t easily be remedied.
+1. Recognize whether something small has left you dissatisfied at work or something big that can’t easily be remedied.

 Sometimes all we need is just a slight tweak to our workday or job responsibilities to make life a lot easier.
 The key is to understand why you are unhappy at work.